Pioneer packs

 Day 2:

-A short distance after Kongensbro you will sail on Tange Lake.
-You'll sail towards Ans, where you can stock up on provisions.
+A short distance after Kongensbro you will come to sail on Tange Sø.
+You sail towards Ans, where you can stock up on supplies.
 Tange Sø is Denmark's largest artificial lake.
-At the end of Tange Lake is Tangeværket / Energimuseet, where there will be a transfer with the canoe.
-You must use the designated canoe carts, which you will typically find on the other side, as this is where the other sailors have left their carts.
+At the end of Tange Sø lies Tangeværket and the Energy Museum, where there will be a portage with the canoe.
+You must use the canoe trolleys intended for this purpose, which you will typically find on the other side, as this is where the other sailors have left the trolleys.

 Approximately 1 hour after Tangeværket you will arrive at Bjerringbro Teltplads, where the canoe must be returned no later than 16:00.